Tom Neal

+Early years

 Born in Evanston, Illinois, Neal was one of three children born to banker Thomas, Sr. and Mayme Neal (née Martin).
 He had two older sisters, Mary Elizabeth and Dorothy Helen.

 His great uncle was John Drew, the noted thespian.
 Neal and his sisters were raised in a spacious ten-room home in Chicago.
 He attended Lake Forest Academy and Evanston Township High School before enrolling at Northwestern University where he majored in mathematics.
 During college, Neal played several sports and, for a time, competed in amateur boxing matches.
 He was also a member of the Sigma Chi fraternity and was active in the drama club.